 The expert represents a person with imposter syndrome that never feels good enough despite being extremely knowledgeable.
 This person may feel like they are less experienced than their colleagues if they do not know an answer or have knowledge on certain topics.

-Causes of Imposter Syndrome
+What Causes Imposter Syndrome?

 Imposter syndrome is not recognized as an official disorder by the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5).
 Nevertheless, it can be a debilitating and frustrating condition.
 The exact causes of imposter syndrome are unknown.
 It is likely that upbringing, personality and genetic factors all play a role in the development of imposter syndrome.
 Some work environments may also be more likely to trigger imposter syndrome than others.
 In high achieving fields like science, engineering, politics and banking, for example, individuals are always competing to be the cream of the crop.
 In turn, imposter syndrome can be caused by societal pressures related to one’s career and professional life.

 Recognizing Imposter Syndrome in Your Team